AmberEmmett/cisREAD/README.md

 # Installation

-cisREAD can be installed using devtools
+cisREAD, and its dependancies, can be installed using [devtools](https://devtools.r-lib.org/):

     devtools::install_github("AmberEmmett/cisREAD")
     library(cisREAD)